Thie1e/cutpointr/README.md

 #> [1] "no"  "no"  "yes" "yes" "yes" "yes"
 ```

-Cutpoints can be seperately estimated on a subgroup, gender in this case:
+Cutpoints can be separately estimated on a subgroup, gender in this case:

 ``` r
 opt_cut <- cutpointr(suicide, dsi, suicide, gender)